smart-on-fhir/fhir-bulk-data-docs/export.md

 #### Response - Error Status

 - HTTP status code of ```4XX``` or ```5XX```
-- Optionally a FHIR OperationOutcome in the body
+- The body MUST be a FHIR OperationOutcome in JSON format

 ---
 ### Bulk Data Status Request: